 But beware!
 If you simply disable this option now and your website has been using Google Fonts so far, the font appearance of your website will change now.
 Depending on the fonts used, larger misrepresentations are also possible.

 How can Google Fonts be integrated into Divi in a GDPR compliant way?

-There are basically two ways to integrate Google Fonts DSGVO compliant in Divi, if you do not want to do without them completely.
+There are basically two ways to integrate Google Fonts into Divi in compliance with the GDPR, unless you want to do without them completely.
 As a rule, however, doing without them is not an option, because Google Fonts offer high compatibility and, above all, a good look for your own website.

 The two options are as follows:

 Use of our plugin "Divi DSGVO & Google Fonts".

 The plugin is available from 29 €, only needs to be installed and activated.
 After that, the plugin automatically takes care of the local integration of Google Fonts in Divi.

 No major manual steps or configuration are required.
 The integration effort is perhaps 10 seconds for the upload and click on "Activate".
 Furthermore, the plugin directly optimizes a few more points, which bring Divi closer to a DSGVO compliant theme.

 You can find more details on the plugin page: Divi DSGVO & Google Fonts.